Tea in Vietnam: How its types and culture are

 lotus tea

-There are two ways to marinate lotus tea: One is, every late afternoon, the tea will be put into the blooming lotus flowers in the lake.
-The next morning when it is still early morning dew, the owner comes to collect tea from each lotus.
+• First, tea is put into the blooming lotus flowers in the lake every late afternoon.
+The following day, when it is still early morning dew, the owner comes to collect tea from each lotus.
 In this way, lotus flowers can also bloom.

-In the second way, the tea makers cut the lotus flowers and put tea in the lotus.
+• In the second way, the tea makers cut the lotus flowers and put tea in the lotus.
 They can then dry the lotus flowers and pack them to sell to users.

 2.6.
 O Long tea